 In the event of a refusal of any person to cooperate with the making of the necessary checks, the social worker should advise the private foster carers that they cannot be recommended as suitable and advise the parents of the reason why alternative arrangements will have to be made for the child.
 Any action required by the local authority to secure the child's safety should be considered and legal advice sought as necessary.

 If any information comes to light during the course of the private foster carer assessment, for example as a result of the Disclosure and Barring Service checks, which may preclude the person from fostering a child, the social worker should prepare a report to the Designated Manager (Private Fostering).
 Immediate consideration should also be given to the arrangements for the child and if necessary child protection procedures should be followed.

-In the event that the parents decline to make alternative arrangements or where the parents cannot be found, the social worker should consider whether any action may be required by the local authority to secure the child's safety under Local Safeguarding Children Board Inter Agency Procedures and legal advice should be sought as necessary.
+In the event that the parents decline to make alternative arrangements or where the parents cannot be found, the social worker should consider whether any action may be required by the local authority to secure the child's safety under London Child Protection Procedures and legal advice should be sought as necessary.

 Financial support by the local authority to sustain an otherwise satisfactory placement may be considered and where appropriate, the social worker should seek the approval of the relevant manager for such assistance to be given.

 Once the approval in principle has been given, the social worker should arrange for the private foster carers to complete a financial assessment.

 Once the completed financial assessment form has been received, it should be sent to the relevant manager for the calculation to be completed and the level determined in accordance with the scales agreed from time to time.